 UAE Free Zone companies can only operate within the free zone boundaries and are generally limited to performing solely those activities listed in their license(s).
 Normally all free zones issue following Licenses:

 - Commercial License

 - Service License

 - Industrial License

 It is mandatory for every company registered in the Free Zone to lease minimum office space within that particular Free Zone.
-A registered company can obtain UAE residence visas for the director, shareholder and also employees of the company.
+A registered company can obtain UAE residence visas for the directors, shareholders and employees of the company.

-Given the number of free zones, it is important, therefore, to obtain accurate legal advice before making a decision about which Free Zone would best suit the purposes of the intended business.
+Given the number of free zones, it is important, therefore, to obtain accurate legal advice before making a decision about which Free Zone would best suit the purposes of the intended business, as this can affect the company operation of banks accounts and residency visas.
 At Fichte & Co we have vast experience in setting up companies.
 Our entrenched relationships with most of the UAE based free zone authorities and knowledge of the processes involved in the licensing and registration of new corporate entities enable us to offer our clients advice and assistance when making the decision and application to the chosen Free Zone.

 For more information or enquiries, email us at email@example.com